textpattern/textpattern.github.io/tags/title.md

 Tag will accept the following attributes (**case-sensitive**):

 * `no_widow="boolean"`
-Control "widows":http://en.wikipedia.org/wiki/Widows_and_orphans and overrule 'widows' setting in the "Preferences administration panel":http://docs.textpattern.io/administration/preferences-panel.
+Control [widows](http://en.wikipedia.org/wiki/Widows_and_orphans) and overrule 'widows' setting in the [Preferences administration panel](../administration/preferences-panel).
 Values: `0` allow the last word in the title to appear on its own line, i.e. the title content is rendered unchanged, `1` ensure the last word is not left on its own line - Textpattern inserts an invisible code (a non-breaking space) between the last two words.
-Default: as set in the "Preferences administration panel":http://docs.textpattern.io/administration/preferences-panel.
+Default: as set in the [Preferences administration panel](../administration/preferences-panel).

 ## Examples